yoke88/PSPHPIPAM/README.md

-# Powershell REST client module for PHPIPAM
+# Powershell REST Client Module For PHPIPAM

 this powershell module using PHPIPAM rest api to operate PHPIPAM tasks ,powershell version suggest 3.0 or above.